 2. Slice the onion into chunky little wedges and the peppers into chunky slices.

 3. Add garlic, chili flakes, salt and pepper along with sliced peppers, onions and tinned tomatoes to the pan and cook on a medium heat for 5 mins

 4. Add your cooked/left over meat and baby toms.
 Cook for another 5 mins.
 (If your using uncooked meat and not leftovers obviously add this before your peppers etc and brown off.)

 5. Transfer content of pan to an oven proof dish - we used this big shallow bowl for ours.

 6. Using a ladel push shallow, little wells into your tomato, pepper, onion mixture and crack your eggs into the well/holes you've created.
 Don't worry if the white runs it's all good 👌🏻

-7. Once you’ve got all your eggs into the dish, place the whole dish into the oven and cook for 10 minutes or until the whites of the eggs are all cooked, try and keep the yoke gooey, this makes for super tasty dipping.
+7. Once you've got all your eggs into the dish, place the whole dish into the oven and cook for 10 minutes or until the whites of the eggs are all cooked, try and keep the yolk gooey, this makes for super tasty dipping.

 8. When you are happy, sprinkle some green stuff on top for the 'gram' or a little bit of feta and serve with some crusty bread rolls.